 One more thing to consider is that Valley of Fire State Park is awesome for biking (considering the weather affords that), so if you enjoy cycling, consider this park as being another awesome activity you engage in there.

-3) Hikes.
+3) Hiking!
 Here are the best hikes in Valley of Fire State Park:

 - Elephant Rock (0.3 mile trail, near the eastern entrance of the park).